etherealsaguaro/etherealsaguaro/README.md

 ## 👩🏻‍💻 About Me:

 * I'm a game developer mainly creating games in C# using Unity.
-* Favorite programming languages: Python
+* Through my initial full stack studies, I learned Java and Python.

 ## 🔭 I’m currently working on:

 * Adding features to a video game marketplace (Version 2)
-* Creating various video games in Unity
+* Creating 2D and 3D video games in Unity

 ## 🎉 What I have worked on in the past:
 * An event registration application built in Python (Group Project)